hendri54/hendri54.github.io/private/light_rail/romf.md

 # FTA Comments

 Send one form per complaint (the FTA counts complaints) to lightrail@gotriangle.org.
-CC the email to stanley.a.mitchell@dot.gov
+CC the email to stanley.a.mitchell@dot.gov.

+Note: GoTriangle appears to discard emails with attachments.

 Postal addresses are: